robjschroeder/FileVault-Personal-Recovery-Key-Reissue/README.md

 - Parameter 7: Link to icon shown in dialog
 - Parameter 8: Support's contact info, in case of failure.

+If the target computer doesn't have swiftDialog, the script will curl the latest version and install it before continuing.

 The policy can then be ran on the computers that need it, preferably in Self Service so they will be expecting it...